opensource111111/tekken-8-mod-manager/README.md

    - Disabled = Filenames ending with "-x"

-- Please read the mod creator instruction on how to install the mod.
-THe mod files need to be in there own separate folders.
-By doing this you can turn on/off mods separately but that's up to you.
+- Please read the mod creators instruction on how to install there mod.
+The mod need to have its own separate folder.
+By doing this you can turn on/off mods separately.

    examples:

    ![e.g](docs/assets/instructions/recommended.png)

 <p>&nbsp;</p>

 ### Installation

 ----

    #### Option 1: Run from executable.
 (Windows Only)